smart-on-fhir/smart-on-fhir.github.io/profiles/STU3-sandbox-data.md

 * **Core SMART Patients**
   * The 67 STU3 Core SMART Patients were developed using an improved version of the csv data files used to create the DSTU2 Core SMART Patients.
-The new [STU3 SMART Patient Data Generator](https://github.com/smart-on-fhir/sample-patients-stu3) created these sample patients from data files containing a mix of de-identified clinical data and synthetic data elements.
+The new STU3 SMART Patient Data Generator [(Code)](https://github.com/smart-on-fhir/sample-patients-stu3) created these sample patients from data files containing a mix of de-identified clinical data and synthetic data elements.
   * Improvements on the DSTU2 resources: Minor data cleanup, and addition of 7 practitioner resources.

   * May 2017 Release: